Installing a DIY Under-Deck Drainage System

-If your deck is elevated or on a second story level, you’ll want to consider installing a DIY under-deck drainage system, which diverts water away from the deck and into gutters so the area beneath the deck is dry and useable.
+If your deck is elevated, especially if it’s a second-story deck, consider installing a DIY under-deck drainage system.
+It prevents water from passing through the deck and pooling below., Instead, the water flows into gutters so that the area beneath the deck stays dry and useable.

-Trex RainEscape by Trex Company, named among the 2019 Remodeler's Choice 100 by Qualified Remodeler Magazine, is simple to install and affordably priced.
-Trex RainEscape is installed before you lay the deck boards.
-It is an over-the-joist deck drainage system.
-This type of deck drainage system allows you to finish the underside of the deck (which is the ceiling of the patio below) with utilities for electricity, lights, ceiling fans, entertainment components and more.
+Trex RainEscape, named among the Remodeler's Choice 100 by Qualified Remodeler Magazine, is simple to install and affordable.
+It is an over-the-joist deck drainage system, meaning it’s installed before you lay the deck boards.
+This type of deck drainage system allows you to finish the underside of the deck (the ceiling of the patio below) with lights, ceiling fans, and other accessories.

 - Utility knife or scissors